melemus/VECA/Workflows/README.md

 SYNTHETIC SCIENTIFIC WORKFLOWS

-This folder contains the code of synthetic scientific workflows similar to the ones used to validate the effectivenes of the methods used to slect and allocate resources withihn a Volunteer Edge-Cloud (VEC) environment.
+This directory contains code for synthetic scientific workflows designed to emulate real-world bioinformatics pipelines.
+These workflows are intended for validating and benchmarking methods for resource selection and allocation within a Volunteer Edge-Cloud (VEC) environment.
+By simulating the computational and memory demands of genomic analyses, these synthetic workflows enable controlled, repeatable experiments to assess the effectiveness of VEC-based scheduling and orchestration strategies.

 * Synthetic 1: A PGen Genomic Variation Workflow